andrewchambers/bupstash/doc/man/bupstash-restore.1.md

 ## OPTIONS

 * --into PATH:
-  Directory to restore files into, defaults to $BUPSTASH_CHECKOUT_DIR.
+  Directory to restore files into, defaults to `BUPSTASH_RESTORE_DIR`.

 * -r, --repository REPO:
   The repository to connect to, , may be of the form `ssh://$SERVER/$PATH` for